-HVDC System means an electrical power system which transfers energy in the form of high-voltage direct current between two or more AC buses.
-A HVDC System comprises at least two HVDC Converter Stations with DC transmission lines or cables between the HVDC Converter Stations.
-In case of a back-to-back system the HVDC System comprises only one HVDC Converter Station with direct DC circuit connection between the pair of HVDC Converter Units.
-A HVDC System has at least two Interface Points;
+HVDC System means an electrical power system which transfers energy in the form of highvoltage direct current between two or more AC buses.
+A HVDC System comprises of at least two HVDC Converter Stations with DC transmission lines or cables between the HVDC Converter Stations.
+A back-to-back system is an exception where the HVDC System comprises one HVDC Converter Station with direct DC circuit connection between the pair of HVDC Converter Units.
+A HVDC System has at least two points of connection; it can connect between two Synchronous Areas, within one Synchronous Area, or between a Power Park Module and a Synchronous Area;

-HVDC System Owner means a natural or legal entity owning a HVDC System;
+HVDC System Owner means a natural or legal entity owning or developing a HVDC System;